 4 garlic cloves, minced

-3 cups unsalted chicken broth (more/less depending on how thick you like chowder)
+3 cups unsalted chicken broth (more/less for desired consistency)

 1 cup asparagus, chopped (or other veggies)